-High levels of air pollutants can aggravate asthma and other pre-existing lung conditions.10 Long-term exposure to pollutants in the air can cause permanent lung damage and an increased risk of cardiovascular disease.10 In this section we describe the air quality in this service area.
+High levels of air pollutants can aggravate asthma and other pre-existing lung conditions.10 Long-term exposure to pollutants in the air can cause permanent lung damage and an increased risk of cardiovascular disease.10 In this section we describe the air quality in counties served by UIHOs.
 We also describe the proportion of the population with asthma, a subgroup that is vulnerable to illness due to poor air quality.